 Several organisations are collecting and publishing local initiatives in response to the Covid-19 crisis.
-We have updated our overview and are offering below the links to a number of these initiatives (section 1) and our own selection (section 2).
+We have updated our overview and are offering below the links to a number of these initiatives (see sections 1 and 2).

-We are also starting a series of reflections on what these initiatives could mean for local development.
-In section 3, Rosalba La Grotteria and Maria Joao Filgueiras Rauch present their thoughts and summaries of local initiatives from Europe (IT, PT) and beyond (Argentina, Azerbaijan) and Eileen Humphreys on Ireland.
+Furthermore, in section 3, Rosalba La Grotteria and Maria Joao Filgueiras Rauch present their thoughts and summaries of local initiatives from Europe (IT, PT) and beyond (Argentina, Azerbaijan) and Eileen Humphreys on Ireland.

 1. Who collects, what?